 The purchaser was entitled to end the contract and reclaim his deposit.
 Further, the purchaser was able to claim legal costs against the vendor.
 This case is a reminder that it is extremely important for all services to be correctly disclosed in the vendors statement to avoid the contract being terminated by the purchaser pursuant to section 32K of the Act.

-For further information on disclosure requirements in vendors statements and termination of contracts, please contact our senior property solicitor, Carly Burke at email@example.com or on 5303 0284.
+For further information on disclosure requirements in vendors statements and termination of contracts, please contact us on 5303 0281 or at [email protected].

 The information on this website is of a general nature only.
 It is not, nor is it intended to be, legal advice.
 You should consult a lawyer for individual advice about your particular circumstances.